DevKosov/fullstack-technical-test-altin/back/notes.md

 ### Error propagation
 > Error propagation: At present, if llmService fails, the frontend never finds out.
 Ensure failures reach the client.
 Cover with a test if possible.

+Added a try catch block in the llm analysis action to catch any exceptions thrown by the moderation or llm client.
+If an exception is caught, an error event is dispatched with the error message.
+I also added a test to test the error propagation and ran the tests, all tests were passing.